dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

    2a.
 Consequence: Snake grows a segment, score increases by 1, Fruit relocates
 3. Snake tip sharing cell with own body
    3a.
 Consequence: Snake succumbs, game ends.

-4. Dying on wall hit
-  * Hitting fruit
-    * Leave it up to people to generate more fruit
-  * incrementing score

-* Menus in frame based game:
+## Thoughts: Menus in frame based game
-  - writeWString (I should add a writeString function that casts to wstring)
+  - write strings
   - Waiting for keypress just like movement
   - Mode/state of game: menuscreen, game screen